alzafacon/alzafacon.github.io/blog/2021-12-05-DigiLog/index.md

-# DigiLog - Digital remaining of a Single Hand Analog Timepiece
+# DigiLog - Digital re-imagining of a Single Hand Analog Timepiece

 Clocks and watches originally had a single hand, but the minutes were hard to read.
 Thus the minute hand was introduced.